lucakonig/fake-timezone-glitch/README.md

 Remember to check on g2a if the script is working and changing btc address to your own + qr code to your own (if it's not, then you did something wrong)

-Use https://pst.klgrth.io/ to host your script (so it doesn't get removed)

 In the ebook replace links to the script and save as pdf

 Use https://pst.klgrth.io/ to host your script, so it never gets removed